Learning to Poison Large Language Models for Downstream Manipulation: Conclusion

 \section{Conclusion}

-LLMs have highlighted their potential in language processing and reasoning capabilities, facilitated by advances in ICL and instruction tuning.
-However, they also show vulnerabilities, particularly in the context of data poisoning attacks during the instruction tuning.
-This work reveals the susceptibility of LLMs to data poisoning, where the adversary injects backdoor triggers into the training data, compromising their integrity and functionality and manipulating them to generate malicious responses.
+This work reveals the susceptibility of LLMs to data poisoning during SFT, where the adversary injects backdoor triggers into the training data, compromising their integrity and functionality and manipulating them to generate malicious responses.
 Our stealthy data poisoning attack is characterized by a novel gradient-guided learning approach to identify backdoor triggers that are hard to detect by conventional filter-based defenses and preserve the semantic integrity of the original content.
-Our contributions highlight the critical need for robust defenses against data poisoning attacks, ensuring the reliability and security of LLMs in processing and generating responses for language-based tasks, thereby marking a significant step forward in safeguarding the future of LLM adversarial threats.
+We propose two defense strategies, i.e., in-context learning and continuous learning, to safeguard LLMs against data poisoning attacks.
+This work emphasizes the importance of developing further strong defenses against data poisoning to protect the reliability and security of LLMs.